 “What, hiding from them?”
 I asked, assuming he thought this was a game.

-“No, seeing how scared you are of confrontation.”
+“No, seeing how scared you are.”

 Well then.
 Erica, put in her place.
 I huffed and puffed and blew my ass up the gravel hill.
 When we reached the front door, I saw Linda speaking with the missionaries on the couch.

 “Hi Erica!” one exclaimed.
 He, we’ll call Elder Utah, was tall, white, skinny … and from the LDS homeland of Salt Lake City.
 The quintessential Mormon son.
 The other one, we will call Elder Fiji, was a tan Fijian, who spoke very bad English.
 He was my favorite, because we never understood each other.
 It would become a long-running theme of getting really pissed off at each other, while still trying to remain polite.

 Elder Utah stood and dusted off his crisp, ironed pants.
 I think he was scared of catching a “commoner” disease in our living room.
 “We just thought we would stop by and see if you would be interested in this book,” he said, as he pulled out a Book of Mormon from his man-purse.
 He handed it to me, and I embraced it confusingly.

 “Well, we read from the Bible, but we also read from the Book of Mormon.
 It is like a testimony to the scriptures the Bible.
 It was published by Joseph Smith, the prophet who founded the LDS church,” Elder Utah replied.

 Elder Fiji didn’t say much of anything at all.

 “No one is here to force you to believe,” Elder Utah said, “We just ask that, if you are interested, you begin reading and asking The Holy Spirit to guide you in finding the answers you seek.
 If this book is true for you, you will receive testimony.”